medhatdawoud/react-change-highlight/README.md

 > React Change Highlight is a react component to highlight changes in the wrapped component to enhance the UX and grab the focus of the user into the changed value of some parts like the cart in an e-commerce application for example.

-This is a real use case we are using in our company
+This is a real use case I'm using in a project
 ![UseCase](https://i.imgur.com/vHxyHrN.gif)

-You can play around with it on this sandbox [codesandbox.io/react-change-highlight](https://codesandbox.io/s/react-change-highlight-example-fcwh9)
+You can play around with it on this sandbox [codesandbox.io/react-change-highlight](https://codesandbox.io/s/react-change-highlight-example-fcwh9) .. or clone the repo and play around with the all examples in the examples folder

 ## Install